 Review of HSBCL by New York Journal of Books

 Review of HSBCL by Civil Liberties Review Forum

-Media Coverage of How Sex Became a Civil Liberty
+Other scholarly reviews of How Sex Became a Civil Liberty can be viewed below:

 Against Obscenity: Reform and the Politics of Womanhood in America, 1873-1935, my first book, shows how women reshaped the ways Americans thought about and adjudicated obscenity.
 They did this by refocusing debates about the harm of obscenity around children and presenting explicit sex education as an antidote.
 Against Obscenity also shows how the right to vote—not having it and then getting it—affected women's reform in unexpected ways.
 Readers will be surprised to see how movie moguls and burlesque theater owners in the early twentieth-century bowed to but also strategized around women's demands.

 Other scholarly reviews of AO can be viewed below:

 AO has also been reviewed by the, Women and Social Movements Website.

 "'Where Else But Greenwich Village?': The Emergence of the American Civil Liberties Union's Sexual Rights Agenda, 1920-1932," Journal of the History of Sexuality, 21, 1 (January, 2012), 60-92.